The interaction of neutrinos with Phantom, Quintessence, and Quintum scalar fields and its effect on the formation of structures in the early Universe: The Models

 Therefore, the equations are simplified as follows:

 Where, $N=\ln a$.
 In term of the new dynamical variable, we also have,

-The above parameter is very important, since important cosmological parameters such as deceleration parameters $q$ an effective equation of state (EoS) $w_{eff}$ can be expressed in terms of this parameter as $q=-1-\frac{\dot{H}}{H^{2}}$ and $w_{eff}=-1-\frac{2}{3}\frac{\dot{H}}{H^{2}}$ and is used in calculating the luminosity distance .
-The equation related to the luminosity distance is coupled by these parameters with the equations of the system.~\cite{Salehi}
+The above parameter is very important, since essential cosmological parameters such as deceleration parameters $q$ and effective equation of state (EoS) $w_{\rm eff}$ can be expressed in terms of this parameter as $q=-1-\frac{\dot{H}}{H^{2}}$ and $w_{\rm eff}=-1-\frac{2}{3}\frac{\dot{H}}{H^{2}}$.
+It is also used in calculating the luminosity distance.
+The equation related to the luminosity distance is coupled by these parameters with the equations of the system.
+We used the same approach with\cite{Salehi}.\\

+When neutrinos are non-relativistic, one needs to limit the value of $N_{\rm eff}$ accordingly.
+Also, the matter density must contain the neutrino contribution.